mirror of https://github.com/peter4431/rq.git

 -

-Reliability improvements - Warm shutdown now exits immediately when Ctrl+C is pressed and worker is idle
+- Warm shutdown now exits immediately when Ctrl+C is pressed and worker is idle

 - Worker does not leak worker registrations anymore when stopped gracefully